Samagra-Development/Samagra-Website/src/pages/team/index.md

       literacy.

       An opportunity to create measurable impact at scale, through contextual solutions informed by a bottom-up understanding of governance structures, brought her to Samagra.
-Currently, she is part of the Niramaya team in Uttar Pradesh.
     image: /img/edited_img_7635.jpg
     linkedInProfile: https://www.linkedin.com/in/ria-goyal-2b3935189/
     name: Ria Goyal
-    project: Niramaya
+    project: " "
   - bio: >-
       Sagar holds a Bachelor’s degree in Civil Engineering from Thapar Institute of Engineering & Technology, Patiala.
 Before joining Samagra, he was